math-a3k/django-ai/docs/apps/bayesian_networks.rst

         Its parameters are a dotted path: ``<app_label>.<model>.<field>``,  i.e. ``dmf:examples.UserInfo.cluster_1`` will store the results to the ``cluster_1`` field of the ``UserInfo`` model.

+Miscellaneous Fields
+^^^^^^^^^^^^^^^^^^^^

+``Engine Meta Iterations``
+    Runs the Inference Engine (BayesPy's VB) *N* times and picks the result with the highest likelihood.
+This is only useful when a Node in the Network requires random initialization (see :ref:`custom_keywords`), as the algorithm may converge to a local optimum.
+Otherwise, it will repeat the result *N* times.
+It defaults to 1.

+``Engine Iterations``
+    The maximum number of iterations of the Inference Engine (`BayesPy's VB update method's repeat <http://bayespy.org/user_api/generated/generated/generated/bayespy.inference.VB.update.html#bayespy.inference.VB.update>`_).
+It defaults to 1000.

 ``Counter``
     Internal Counter of the Bayesian Networks meant to be used in automation.
 Is up to the user to increment the counter when deemed neccesary.
-If the field ``Counter Threshold`` is set, when this counter reaches that Threshold, the actions in ``Threshold Actions`` will be run on the object's ``save()}`` method or the evaluation can be triggered with the following method:
+If the field ``Counter Threshold`` is set, when this counter reaches that Threshold, the actions in ``Threshold Actions`` will be run on the object's ``save()`` method or the evaluation can be triggered with the following method:

     .. automethod:: bayesian_networks.models.BayesianNetwork.parse_and_run_threshold_actions

+    **IMPORTANT**: As it is up to the user when, where and how the counter is incremented, the user should take care also to avoid triggering ``Threshold Actions`` inside of the user's "navigation" request cycle, which may lead to hurt the user experience.
+For a concrete example, see :ref:`here <examples_clustering_automation>`.

 ``Counter Threshold``
     Threshold of the Internal Counter, meant to be used in automation.
-If this field is not set, the ``Threshold Actions`` will not be triggered.
+If this field is not set, the ``Threshold Actions`` will not be triggered on the object's ``save()`` method.

 ``Threshold Actions``
-    Actions to be ran when the Internal Counter reaches or surpasses the Counter Threshold.
+    Actions to be ran when the Internal Counter reaches or surpasses the Counter Threshold, evaluated on model's ``save()``.
 The actions must be specified by keywords separated by spaces.
 Currently, the supported keywords are:

     ``:recalculate``
         Recalculates (performs again) the inference on the Network.

+``Engine Object Timestamp``
+    This is an auto-generated field, timestamping the last inference done or `None` if not available.

 ``Image``
     This is an auto-generated field, shown at the bottom of the page.
 It will be updated each time a Node or an Edge is added or modified to the Network.

-``Engine Meta Iterations``
-    Runs the Inference Engine (BayesPy's VB) *N* times and picks the result with the highest likelihood.
-This is only useful when a Node in the Network requires random initialization (see :ref:`custom_keywords`), as the algorithm may converge to a local optimum.
-Otherwise, it will repeat the result *N* times.
-It defaults to 1.

-``Engine Iterations``
-    The maximum number of iterations of the Inference Engine (`BayesPy's VB update method's repeat <http://bayespy.org/user_api/generated/generated/generated/bayespy.inference.VB.update.html#bayespy.inference.VB.update>`_).
-It defaults to 1000.
+``Metadata``
+    This is an internal field for storing results and information related to internal tasks (pre-processing, visualization, etc.).
+It is shown here for convenience as its content may be used for integrating the Bayesian Network into the application's code.

 Bayesian Network Node
 ---------------------